-- Polyaramid Separator-Our polyaramid separator, conceived and developed entirely by us, is significantly more stable under heat than traditional polyethylene separators.
+- Polyaramid Separator-Our proprietary polyaramid separator is significantly more heat-stable than traditional polyethylene separators.
 Polyaramid is similar to Kevlar, the material that is used in bulletproof vests, and its excellent thermal properties (stable to nearly 300°C in the air) are well known, but we have developed proprietary techniques to form this material into ~10um thick, meters wide and hundreds of meters long porous separator material that is suited for lithium-ion batteries.
-The project manager from one of the big three OEMs has described this technology as "the greatest breakthrough in lithium-ion battery separator technology in 20 years." - LTO-Our lithium titanate oxide ("LTO") powder is specifically manufactured to promote high power operation, making it ideal for ultra-fast-charging applications.
-LTO is a safer lithium-ion battery anode material because it is one of the only anode materials inherently stable against traditional lithium-ion electrolytes. - FCG Cathode-Our FCG cathode was licensed from Argonne National Labs in 2017.
-Since then, we have developed significant, flexible manufacturing know-how to produce the material with minimal cost increases compared to normal NMC materials.
+The project manager from one of the big three OEMs has described this technology as "the greatest breakthrough in lithium-ion battery separator technology in 20 years." - LTO powder-Our lithium titanate oxide (LTO) powder enhances high power operation which is ideal for ultra-fast charging.
+It is a safer anode material due to its inherent stability with traditional lithium-ion electrolytes. - FCG Cathode-Licensed from Argonne National Labs in 2017, our FCG cathode production now features significant, flexible manufacturing know-how, enabling cost-effective production compared to standard NMC materials.
 We have found that by controlling the concentration of metals within a particle, the material's safety can be enhanced.
 This is because the gradient is a designer cathode, meaning the material design can be tailored for specific end uses and cells/customers can receive a unique material product tailored to their needs.
 This customization makes the technology well suited for ultra-fast charging and low-cost advanced lithium-ion cells.
-We believe this technology is especially well suited going forward for the development of materials that greatly reduce or eliminate cobalt from the cathode. - Non-Flammable Electrolyte-Since lithium-ion batteries typically use flammable organic solvents, they have the potential, under certain conditions, to catch fire.
-Our technology, protected through patents and trade secrets, will not catch fire even if a flame is directly brought in contact with a cup of the electrolyte formulation.
-We believe that the use of our electrolyte greatly slows, and in some cases can entirely stop, a lithium-ion cell from catching fire.
+We believe this technology is especially well suited going forward for the development of materials that greatly reduce or eliminate cobalt from the cathode. - Electrolyte Our electrolyte formulation significantly reduces, and sometimes eliminates, the risk of lithium-ion cell fires.
 Reducing the flammability of lithium-ion cells is an important safety feature that we believe will become more valued as the market pushes towards ever higher, and hence less stable, energy density cells.